OpenCLIM/ecocrop/README.md

 - The tool is designed to run on a HPC due to the high memory requirements (approximately 1.5x the disk size of the meteorological data, ~500GB for the UK at 1km resolution for 60years of daily data)
 - An example of a SLURM job submit script is provided as ecocrop_lotus_himem.sbatch
 - This runs the python script ecocrop_lotus_himem.py
-- Edit the variables at the top of the script before running.
+- Edit the variables at the top of the python script before running